-The global electric bus charging infrastructure market is estimated to be valued at $5,922.2 million by 2028, surging from $1,684.4 million in 2020 at a noteworthy CAGR of 17.7%.
+The global electric bus charging infrastructure market share is predicted to be valued at $18,754.3 million by 2030, surging from $1,893.3 million in 2021, at a noteworthy CAGR of 30.9%.

-Impact analysis of COVID-19 on the Electric Bus Charging Infrastructure Market
+Impact Analysis of COVID-19 on the Electric Bus Charging Infrastructure Market

 Global Electric Bus Charging Infrastructure Market Analysis

 Global Electric Bus Charging Infrastructure Market Share, Segmentation

-The global electric bus charging infrastructure market is segmented based on charging type, platform, and region.
+The global electric bus charging infrastructure market is segmented based on platform, charging type, and region.

 Key Players in the Global Electric Bus Charging Infrastructure Market

-- ABB Ltd.
+- ABB Ltd

 - Alstom SA